From Britain with love

 Later, in September 2018, a memo from the White House refers to an application in June 2017 to the FISA court in connection with Carter Page (reported in Zerohedge).
 This is probably an application under title VII, from which the Nunes memo distinguishes the earlier probable cause application.

-The October 2016 date is significant, as it was around that date that Wood tells Webb that he first saw the Steele report (the part of the broadcast where Wood makes this admission is transcribed and discussed in detail below).
+The October 2016 date is significant, as it was around that date that Wood tells Webb that he first saw the Steele report (the part of the broadcast where Wood makes the admission quoted here is transcribed and discussed in more detail below, in another section of this post):

 I was shown the report at the end of October, beginning of November, and I was able, through an intermediary, to ask the CIA what they thought of it.
 The case officers wouldn’t speak to me themselves, but they said they thought it was credible …